Bonfida/solana-name-service-guide/sns-book/src/domain-name/tokenization.md

 # Tokenization

 Domain names are **not** SPL tokens, however, they can be tokenized in NFTs that follow the Metaplex standard.
-It's only recommended to tokenize your domain if you want to resell your domain on an NFT market place like [Magic Eden](https://magiceden.io/marketplace/bonfida), [Hyperspace](https://hyperspace.xyz/collection/solananameservice), [Tensor](https://www.tensor.trade/trade/sol_domain_names), or [SolSniper](https://www.sniper.xyz/collection/bonfida).
+It's only recommended to tokenize your domain if you want to resell your domain on an NFT market place like [Magic Eden](https://magiceden.io/marketplace/sns) and [Tensor](https://www.tensor.trade/trade/sns).

-The smart contract handling the tokenization of domain names can be found here: [Name tokenizer](https://github.com/Bonfida/name-tokenizer)

 ## JS example